bilalsidd123/Thesis-Churn/README.md

 ## Key Findings
 - Tenure, monthly charges, and total charges are main churn drivers
-- Logistic Regression performed best (ROC-AUC: 0.84)
+- Logistic Regression performed best along with a threshold of 0.4.

 ## Tools
 Python, Scikit-learn, SHAP